itskingori/pesapal-php/README.md

 to give consumers as many payment options as possible.
 For businesses, they offer timely settlement of any payments to their bank account of choice.

-_Ps: List of releases for download can be found [github.com/itsmrwave/pesapal-php/releases][1]_
+**Note 1:** List of releases for download can be found [github.com/itsmrwave/pesapal-php/releases][1]

-_Ps 2: Purpose of this is to make it easier for other people willing to integrate to Pesapal ... initial code posted on the official site had some minor bugs.
-I have made these changes therein, [documented them on the Pesapal Forums here](http://developer.pesapal.com/forum/2-pesapal-integration/455-unofficial- pesapal-integration-reference) and shared my findings with the Pesapal team so that they can ammend the documentation on their site._
+**Note 2:** Purpose of this is to make it easier for other people willing to integrate to Pesapal ... initial code posted on the official site had some minor bugs.
+I have made these changes therein, [documented them on the Pesapal Forums here](http://developer.pesapal.com/forum/2-pesapal-integration/455-unofficial- pesapal-integration-reference) and shared my findings with the Pesapal team so that they can ammend the documentation on their site.

 ***